 " The train is a rolling street market, complete with the odd acrobatic act tumbling deftly down the aisle, and occasionally punctuated by the two sharp claps of a hijra making her way through the coaches collecting alms."

-When it comes to food on the train, there is no shortage.
+When it comes to food through the longest train journey in India, there is no shortage.
 He continues," purchase food ranging from bananas to biryani; eggs hard-boiled or omelette-sized, idli, vada, tomato soup, water or chocolate, soft drinks (but no booze) and one hundred varieties of chaat...a cornucopia of snacks."

 One can not get enough of hawkers trying to sell something or the other on the train.
 Hanley finds its pretty amusing and add, " You can buy bracelets, batteries, or donate to a beggar, procure wristwatches, wicker-ware, a new wallet or mouthwash, invest in a cell phone, a bedsheet, a comb or a set of headphones, but most importantly, you can buy little cups of chai."

 Photo Series: The Longest Indian Train